 Even if starting early isn’t an option, it’s never too late to start saving for college.
 Any amount you (and your children) can set aside now will reduce your borrowing needs and your overall cost of college.

 If you’re closer to the time when tuition checks need to be written, consider the importance of discussing the situation with your student.
-Clear communication is part of setting realistic expectations and can avoid unpleasant surprises later.
+Clear communication is part of setting realistic expectations and can help you avoid surprises later.

 Those who are able to establish disciplined savings habits may find that it is still possible to save enough to cover all or a significant portion of their children's future college expenses.
 Given the long-term dividends that a college degree can pay, parents and students may want to explore every possible way they can set aside money to pay for college expenses.